Configuration Changes in Elasticsearch

 Error Message [fielddata] Data too large, data for [_id] would be [6194394308/5.7gb], which is larger than the limit of [6190792704/5.7gb].

-Note: This is an example error message.
+Note: This is a sample error message.

 Content too long exception from the Elasticsearch query.